Table of Contents

 - In in-addr-arpa zone files, it is stored in reverse form as 137.74.187.101 with the dot at the end showing the in-addr-arpa domain.

-For more detail understanding, click on the link:
+For a more detailed understanding, click on the link:

-We demonstrate how to use nslookup for DNS querying and troubleshooting.
-Learn both basic and advanced commands to efficiently resolve domain names.
-For detailed examples and explanations,
+We have demonstrated how to use nslookup for DNS querying and troubleshooting.
+We have tested out basic and advanced records.

 Conclusion